7 Ways to Upgrade Wall Outlets

-When was the last time you gave much thought to upgrade wall outlets in your home?
-You can expect your electrical outlets to last 15-25 years, but in some cases, your wall outlet can fail after only 5 years!
+Do you know when the time is right to upgrade wall outlets in your home?
+You can typically expect your electrical system outlets to last 15-25 years. but in some cases, your wall outlet can fail after only 5 years!
 From charging your phone, to powering TVs and computers, it’s difficult to imagine a day without using multiple outlets.
 For something we use for just about everything, they deserve more attention.

-It’s probably time to upgrade your electrical outlets if you notice any of the following:
+It’s probably time to upgrade your old electrical outlets if you notice any of the following:

-- Sparks fly when you plug things in
+- Literal sparks fly when you plug things in

-- Outlets get warm when used – you might notice smoke or even burns around it
+- The electrical outlet gets warm when you use it – you might notice smoke or even burns around it

 - Sockets are loose and plugs won’t stay plugged in